attocash/docs/whitepaper.md

 ## Environmental Impact

 Atto uses an energy-efficient consensus mechanism.
-Unlike Proof-of-Work systems, the Atto consensus does not require mining or continuous computation.
+Unlike Proof-of-Work systems, Atto’s consensus does not require mining or continuous computation.
 Instead, network participants vote on transactions using digital signatures, which consumes minimal energy.

-The estimated network-wide power consumption is extremely low — approximately equivalent to the combined electricity usage of 1 average european households.
-As a result, the environmental footprint of operating Atto is negligible compared to traditional blockchain systems.
+At the present stage of the network, the estimated total energy usage is extremely low — roughly equivalent to the electricity consumption of a single average European household.
+This estimate reflects current node count and activity levels during the network’s early growth phase.

+As the network scales and more nodes come online, this section will be periodically updated to reflect the evolving energy profile.
+However, the fundamental consensus design remains lightweight and inherently sustainable.

-This design choice reflects a commitment to sustainability and aligns with broader global goals for low-impact digital infrastructure.
+This design choice reflects a long-term commitment to environmental responsibility and aligns with broader global goals for low-impact digital infrastructure.

 ## Conclusion